Hermes Agent: Free Self-Improving AI Agent (Native App Released)

 10. Migrate from OpenClaw only after reviewing the plan

-Hermes can import OpenClaw data through a dedicated migration command.
+Hermes imports OpenClaw data through a dedicated migration command.

 hermes claw migrate